Main Phone: (775) 328-3060

 - A package is considered properly sealed only if its contents cannot readily escape; and entering the container results in obvious damage/alteration to the container or its seal.

-- Proper seals may be accomplished in various ways such as heat seal, tape seal, and lock seal.
+- Proper seals may be accomplished in various ways such as heat or tape seal.
 All seals must be initialed or otherwise marked to document the person sealing the evidence.
 Tape seals will be initialed across the tape onto the item.

 - Evidence Tape